cirsfid-unibo/lime-server/Installation.md

 ### config.json

-    port: the port you want to run aknservices on
+    port: the port you want to run LIME-server on

 ### documentsdb/config.json